Ontario Automobile Policy 1: Disputes

 Insurance company adjusters are responsible for getting accident details and interpreting the OAP.
 Insurance adjusters determine what accidents will be covered under what section.
 However, policyholders may dispute an adjusters determination by a process of appeal.
 Each insurance company has a difference process.
 The insurance representative (adjuster, broker, or agent) is responsible for advising policyholders of the procedures.

 Also, each insurance company has a Complaint Officer.
-A list of officers is available here or by contacting the Financial Services Commission of Ontario directly.
 Alternatively, the complaint can be sent to the Chief Executive Officer directly.
 If a policyholder and insurance company do not come to an agreement, the insurance company is obligated to send a "final position letter" outlining their reasons as well as providing a policyholder with the name and details of an independent Ombudsman organization who reviews all complaints.
 Upon receipt of an unresolved complaint with applicable paperwork and final position letter, a Complaint Officer at the independent Ombudsman organization will review and respond to all complaints.

-FSCO also has a dispute resolution service available as well.